-So let's take this parable a little further, and imagine that the fellow takes Jesus' advice and sits in the peanut gallery, but he's secretly hoping to be invited up front, only to have the host whisper in his ear: "Glad to see you where you belong!"
+So let's take this parable a little further, and imagine that the fellow takes Jesus' advice and sits in the peanut gallery, while secretly hoping to be invited up front, and the host bends down and whispers in his ear: "Glad to see you finally found the seat where you belong!"

-Or, imagine that the fellow takes his place at the back and discovers that he actually likes the folks he's sitting with, they're looser and funnier than the uptight crowd sitting at the front table.
+Or, imagine that the fellow takes his place at the back and discovers that he actually likes the folks he's sitting with, they're looser and funnier than the stiffs sitting at the front table.